Chapter 2. Deploying an NFS server

 2.10.
 Enabling NFS over RDMA on an NFS server

-Remote Direct Memory Access (RDMA) is a protocol that enables a client system to directly transfer data from the memory of a storage server into its own memory.
+Remote Direct Memory Access (RDMA) is a protocol that enables direct data transfer.
+A client system can transfer data from a storage server’s memory into its own memory.
 This enhances storage throughput, decreases latency in data transfer between the server and client, and reduces CPU load on both ends.
 If both the NFS server and clients are connected over RDMA, clients can use NFSoRDMA to mount an exported directory.

 Prerequisites